Hannover Airport: Development since the 2000s

 An S-Bahn connection was established between the airport and Hamelin via Hanover central station in 2000.
 This replaced the airport's shuttle bus service.
 While the bus service ran more frequently than the S-Bahn (it ran every 20 minutes), it also took longer to travel between the airport and central station.
 The train service was extended to Paderborn in 2003.

-TUIfly, which maintains a base at Hannover Airport, reduced services heavily in 2008 and 2009, and late in 2009 passed all of its non-traditional holiday routes to now defunct Air Berlin.
-In 2010, Lufthansa subsidiary Germanwings made Hannover their sixth base in Germany, launching 16 new routes.
-In March 2017, Air Berlin ceased all of its services and operations at Hannover, shortly shutting down fully.

-Hannover Airport has struggled to generate increased demand in recent years, possibly due to not being able to attract Europe's low-cost carriers to the airport.
+Hannover Airport has struggled to generate increased demand since the late 2000s, possibly due to not being able to attract Europe's low-cost carriers to the airport.
 In addition, new routes from established legacy carriers with their hubs were not able to sustain themselves, as seen with Aer Lingus, airBaltic, Finnair, Brussels Airlines, Iberia, LOT Polish Airlines, and TAP Air Portugal.
-Traffic grew satisfactorily during the late 1990s and consolidated afterwards.
-In both 2007 and 2008, traffic was down less than 1%, but in 2009 it fell by almost 12%.
+Passenger traffic declined from 5.64 million in 2008 to 4.97 million in 2009, recovered to 6.30 million in 2019, fell to 1.45 million in 2020 during the COVID-19 pandemic, and reached 5.34 million in 2025.
 Hannover Airport is one of the very few airports in Germany that are open 24 hours a day, but only a few passenger and cargo flights operate at Hannover between 11 pm and 4 am.

 In September 2006 the general aviation terminal, located near the middle runway, was renamed to Karl Jatho Terminal in honour of Hanoverian aviation pioneer Karl Jatho.

 Terminals

 The landside areas of Hannover Airport's three passenger terminals A, B, and C (each with shops, restaurants, and travel agents) are interconnected, but each terminal also has its own, separate, airside area with further facilities.
 Terminals A and B each have six boarding gates equipped with jet bridges, while terminal C has eight of them.
 Additional bus gates are available in each concourse.
 Terminal A underwent a major refurbishment from April 2013, reopening on 9 July 2014.

-A rebuilt hangar to the east of the main terminal is used exclusively as terminal D by the Royal Air Force to transport British troops to and from northern Germany.
+A separate Terminal D is located east of the main terminals.
+It was formerly used by the Royal Air Force to transport British troops to and from northern Germany, but has been used again for regular passenger traffic during peak periods since July 2023.